 Core EBITDA remains positive throughout the years.
-The company started investing in its people assets and network operations which lowered the core EBITDA in 2019 but was able to achieve almost 75% growth in 2020.
+Impact of restrictions due to the pandemic lowered the core EBITDA in 2020 but was able to achieve almost 10% growth in 2021.
 This growth is attributable to the increase in revenues and savings in operating expenses.
-This continued in 2021 as the Company experienced an 11% growth in Core EBITDA despite the ongoing pandemic.
+This continued in 2022 as the Company experienced a 12% growth in Core EBITDA as restrictions due to the pandemic eased.